hyyperlite/fgt_api_easy/README.md

 #### Table Output Options
 - `--table-fields`: Comma-separated list of fields to include in table output
 - `--table-max-width`: Maximum width for table cell content (default: 50)
+- `--table-max-fields`: Maximum number of fields to auto-detect for table display (default: 6, set to 0 for unlimited)

 ### Examples